 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Behavior changes, depression, hostility, restlessness, trouble concentrating, moodiness, or thoughts of hurting yourself
+- Behavior changes, depression, hostility, irritability, restlessness, trouble concentrating, moodiness, or thoughts of hurting yourself

 - Problems with balance, coordination, or walking

 If you notice these less serious side effects, talk with your doctor: